xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_overview.rst

 Decide What to Install
 ----------------------

-If you have already finished your model development and want to deploy your applications on various devices, :ref:`install OpenVINO Runtime <doxid-openvino_docs_install_guides_install_runtime>`, which contains a set of libraries for easy inference integration with your products.
+If you have already finished developing your models and converting them to the OpenVINO model format, you can :ref:`install OpenVINO Runtime <doxid-openvino_docs_install_guides_install_runtime>` to deploy your applications on various devices.
+OpenVINO Runtime contains a set of libraries for easy inference integration with your products.

 If you want to download models from :ref:`Open Model Zoo <doxid-model_zoo>`, :ref:`convert your own models to OpenVINO IR <doxid-openvino_docs__m_o__d_g__deep__learning__model__optimizer__dev_guide>`, or :ref:`optimize and tune pre-trained deep learning models <doxid-openvino_docs_model_optimization_guide>`, :ref:`install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>`, which provides the following tools: